Skip to main content

 What is the difference between UA and GA4?

 UA stands for Universal Analytics.
 This has been the Google's analytics flag ship since 2012.
-The BigQuery export for UA is only available for enterprise customers.
-GA4 is the successor of UA, the latter will be deprecated in 2023.
+The BigQuery export for UA was only available for enterprise customers.
+GA4 is the successor of UA, the latter was deprecated in 2023.
 Read all about it here.
 Main differences: all BigQuery export data is event based and available for all, including free accounts.

 How do I set up the Google Analytics export for BigQuery?